Former first lady Rosalynn Carter dies at 96

-Former First Lady Rosalynn Carter, wife of former President Jimmy Carter, died Sunday afternoon.
+Former first lady Rosalynn Carter, wife of former President Carter, died Sunday afternoon.
 She was 96.

-The Carter Center said in a statement that the former first lady passed away at just after 2 p.m.
-Sunday at her home in Plains, Georgia, about two days after she entered hospice care.
+The Carter Center said in a statement that the former first lady passed away just after 2 p.m.
+Sunday at her home in Plains, Ga., about two days after she entered hospice care.

 “Rosalynn was my equal partner in everything I ever accomplished,” President Carter said in a statement.
 “She gave me wise guidance and encouragement when I needed it.
 As long as Rosalynn was in the world, I always knew somebody loved and supported me.”